Class Participation Policy

 - Will you assess student participation, and will this assessment contribute to the student’s final grades?
 If so, how much?

-- In what ways will students’ participation be measured (e.g., in-class oral contributions, short in-class writing assignments, online discussion posts, etc.) and how will you assess these contributions (e.g., number of contributions to class discussion, quality of online discussion post, etc.)?
+- In what ways will students’ participation be measured (e.g., in-class oral contributions, short in-class writing assignments, online discussion posts, etc.) and how will you assess these contributions (e.g., number and/or quality of contributions to class discussion, quality of online discussion post, etc.)?
+How will you share your expectations and/or assessment approaches with students, so they are best informed to meet them?

 A few notes regarding participation policies: